ceph/ceph/doc/man/8/ceph-bluestore-tool.rst

 :command:`bluefs-bdev-migrate` --dev-target *new-device* --devs-source *device1* [--devs-source *device2*]

-   Moves BlueFS data from source device(s) to the target one, source devices (except the main one) are removed on success.
-Target device can be both already attached or new device.
-In the latter case it's added to OSD replacing one of the source devices.
-Following replacement rules apply (in the order of precedence, stop on the first match):
+   Moves BlueFS data from source device(s) to the target device.
+Source devices (except the main one) are removed on success.
+Expands the target storage (updates the size label), making "bluefs-bdev-expand" unnecessary.
+The target device can be either a new device or a device that is already attached.
+If the device is a new device, it is added to the OSD replacing one of the source devices.
+The following replacement rules apply (in the order of precedence, stop on the first match):

-      - if source list has DB volume - target device replaces it.
+      - if the source list has DB volume - the target device replaces it.
-      - if source list has WAL volume - target device replace it.
+      - if the source list has WAL volume - the target device replaces it.
-      - if source list has slow volume only - operation isn't permitted, requires explicit allocation via new-db/new-wal command.
+      - if the source list has slow volume only - the operation isn't permitted and requires explicit allocation via a new-DB/new-WAL command.

 :command:`show-label` --dev *device* [...]